-Built in 1931, this passenger station, amongst the most handsome Art-Deco structures in Montreal, suffered a swift decline in post-war years.
+Built in 1931, this passenger station, amongst the most handsome Art-Deco structures in Montreal, served all trains to Quebec City, Ottawa and the Laurentians.
+It suffered a swift decline in post-war years.
 In 1983, the City of Montreal purchased the abandoned building.
 In 1996, Loblaws bought the property, and committed to its restoration and renovation.

 EVOQ was mandated as the architects for the station, overseeing the restoration of the exterior and interior masonry, the roofs, windows, doors and extraordinary architectural metals.
 EVOQ also designed the upgrading work, (sprinklers, elevators, emergency staircases), so that the new work is seamlessly integrated with the original interiors.